Customize Your Context Block

 First, we define our custom entity and edge types, create a user, and add some example data:

-Example 1: Basic custom context string
+Example 1: Basic custom context block

 Search